Contrast-Security-OSS/docs/content/installation/python/Python-template.md

 <!--
-title: "Ruby Agent Configuration Template"
+title: "Python Agent Configuration Template"
-description: "Template for Ruby Agent and Service configuration"
+description: "Template for Python Agent and Service configuration"
-tags: "installation ruby on rails agent service configuration" -->
+tags: "installation python django flask pyramid agent service configuration" -->

-Go to the Ruby [Configuration Properties](installation-ruby.html#ruby-config) article for more information about this template.
+Go to the Python [Configuration Properties](installation-ruby.html#ruby-config) article for more information about this template.

 ```
 #================================================================================================================================================================================